Adoption leave and pay

-To qualify for statutory adoption leave (SAL), an employee must meet certain qualifying criteria.
+To qualify for Statutory Adoption Leave, an employee must meet certain qualifying criteria.
 The criteria differ for UK and overseas adoptions and for intended parents of surrogacy arrangements.

 Definition of an adopter

 An 'adopter' is defined as 'a person who has been matched with a child for adoption'.
 An employee is 'matched with a child for adoption when an adoption agency decides that that employee would be a suitable adoptive parent for the child, either individually or jointly with another person'.
-The employee becomes the child's adopter when he or she agrees with the other person that he or she will be the adopter.
+Where two people have been matched jointly, the 'adopter' is 'whichever of them has elected to be the child's adopter for the purposes of the regulations.
+The employee becomes the child's adopter when he or she agrees with the other person, at the time at which they are matched with the child, that he or she will be the adopter.

-An employee qualifies for 52 weeks' SAL when they adopt a child in the UK if they:
+An employee qualifies for 52 weeks' Statutory Adoption Leave when they adopt a child in the UK if they:

-- Notify you of when they want to take their SAL no more than seven days after they are notified that they've been matched with a child - see notification and confirmation of adoption leave - UK adoptions.
+- Notify you of when they want to take their Statutory Adoption Leave no more than seven days after they are notified that they've been matched with a child - see UK adoptions: notification and confirmation of adoption leave.

 It does not matter how long the employee has worked for you.

-The SAL period is made up of 26 weeks' ordinary adoption leave followed immediately by 26 weeks' additional adoption leave.
+The Statutory Adoption Leave period is made up of 26 weeks' ordinary adoption leave followed immediately by 26 weeks' additional adoption leave.

 In addition, since the introduction of shared parental leave and pay on 5 April 2015, adopters can bring their adoption leave and pay to an early end to opt into shared parental leave and pay with their partner.

-An employee qualifies for 52 weeks' SAL when they adopt a child from overseas if they:
+An employee qualifies for 52 weeks' Statutory Adoption Leave when they adopt a child from overseas if they:

 - Have received official notification from the relevant UK authority of their eligibility to adopt a child from abroad.

-- Have given you the correct notification - see notification and confirmation of adoption leave - overseas adoptions.
+- Have given you the correct notification - see overseas adoptions: notification and confirmation of adoption leave.

 - Are the child's adopter.
 This is the person who will adopt or has adopted the child or, in a case where the child will be or has been adopted by two people jointly, whichever of the joint adopters has chosen to take statutory adoption leave in respect of the child.